MrTanoshii/Advent-of-Code-2022/day_07/README.md

 The filesystem consists of a tree of files (plain data) and directories (which can contain other directories or files).
 The outermost directory is called `/`.
 You can navigate around the filesystem, moving into or out of directories and listing the contents of the directory you're currently in.

-Within the terminal output, lines that begin with `$` are **commands you executed**, very much like some modern computers:
+Within the terminal output, lines that begin with `$` are **commands you executed,** very much like some modern computers:

-- `cd` means **change directory**.
-This changes which directory is the current directory, but the specific result depends on the argument:
+- `cd` means **change directory.** This changes which directory is the current directory, but the specific result depends on the argument:
   - `cd x` moves **in** one level: it looks in the current directory for the directory named x and makes it the current directory.
   - `cd ..` moves **out** one level: it finds the directory that contains the current directory, then makes that directory the current directory.
   - `cd /` switches the current directory to the outermost directory, `/`.
-- `ls` means **list**.
-It prints out all of the files and directories immediately contained by the current directory:
+- `ls` means **list.** It prints out all of the files and directories immediately contained by the current directory:
   - `123 abc` means that the current directory contains a file named `abc` with size `123`.
   - `dir xyz` means that the current directory contains a directory named `xyz`.